carlos401/gitEssentials/README.md

-# gitEssentials
+# git essentials
-This repository is used to explain how git works
+This repository is being used to explain how git works

 ---